 Here are some great ways to use the KONG to help your dog satisfy the desire to chew without destroying your home.

 - Make the KONG into a popsicle.
 If your puppy is experiencing teething pain and it is able to have a treat outside, consider filling the KONG with broth or a meaty soup before freezing it overnight.
-This is a treat that is sure to keep your Aussie pup busy and happy for a nice long time.

 - Hide-and-seek.
 When a bored puppy starts to chew, it’s time to play an interesting game.
 Hide a delicious treat inside the KONG, and then hide the KONG inside or outside, and let your Aussie puppy learn to smell and find it.
-This is a wonderful brain-stimulating game and a very effective way to redirect chewing boredom.

 Light Up Chew Ball Dog Toys